Material information included in TA6 Property information form

 The updated TA6 and TA7 forms may be used from whenever your supplier can make them available to you.

-Conveyancing Quality Scheme (CQS) firms may now choose to use either the new TA6 Property information form (5th edition) (2024) or the TA6 Property information form (4th edition, second revision) (2020).
+Conveyancing Quality Scheme (CQS) firms can choose to use either the new TA6 Property information form (5th edition) (2024) or the TA6 Property information form (4th edition, second revision) (2020).

 More information

-Following a consultation on the TA6 form, the TA6 (4th edition, second revision) may continue to be used temporarily while the feedback received is considered.
+Following a consultation on the TA6 form, you can continue to use the TA6 (4th edition, second revision) temporarily while we consider the feedback received.

 Find out more about the temporary extension

-Read more about TA6 form changes with our page on frequently asked questions
+Read more about TA6 form changes with our page on frequently asked TA6 questions

 Our Conveyancing and Land Law Committee will be monitoring use of the forms in practice.